michaelkinnas/Reducing-Inference-Energy-Consumption-Using-Two-Complementary-CNNs/README.md

-# Reducing the energy requirements of inference using two heterogeneous CNNs
+# Reducing Inference Energy Consumption Using Dual Complementary CNNs
 The code will be made publicly available on GitHub once the paper is accepted.